mehrshadmollaafzal/DACL-Bypass/README.md

 1. Run `powershell.exe` with Admin privileges.
 2. Run `notepad.exe` with normal user privileges.
-3. Run `vendor.exe` with Admin privileges.
-(In the real scenario, it can be any program like openvpn.exe, vmware.exe)
+3. Run `vendor.exe` with Admin privileges.  (vendor.exe is a vulnerable program made for testing.
+In the real scenario, it can be any program like openvpn.exe, vmware.exe)

 ```
 Vendor.exe